 I certainly put no stock in hunting being a “sport.”
 I am not in a competition.
 I never liked sports, never played sports, and have zero plans to start now.
 After a quick glance at the definition of “sport” and a substantial look at the data around the word association, I cringe every time someone refers to hunting as a sport.
 Let’s toss that bad vocabulary choice out the window.

 The act of hunting (particularly with your own bird dog) is personal.
 Once you wrap your mind around that, you realize it is legit in all aspects.
 Abide by the laws and everything else is up to your imagination, your goals, your sanity.
 I hunt Ruffed Grouse.
-I hunt grouse hard and my measure is how many birds we can eat in a season and how damn happy my pup is every time he gets a mouthful of feathers.
+Grouse hunting for me is often about meat on my table and how damn happy my pup is every time he gets a mouthful of feathers.
 I do not need more than that.